river-build/river/core/README.md

 There are two local environments available:

-- multi_ne - no entitelements
+- multi_ne - no entitlements
-- multi - entitelements are enabled
+- multi - entitlements are enabled

 Environment name always needs to be provided through RUN_ENV variable.